swimmesberger/OSUtil/README.md

 Java - OSUtil
 =========

-OSUtil is powerful util package with many stuff for more native java applications.
+OSUtil is a powerful util package with many stuff for more native java applications.

 ### Main features
 * Get system folder / file icons